aagatam/Pipeline/README.md

     - fasta files with transcripts including novel events.
   - In `FINALOUTPUT`/`PROJECT`/genome/spladder:
     - To_plots.csv <- file with all common events from new+new and new+old group
-    - To_plots.Rmd <- for further visualizations with Plots.Rmd
+    - To_plots.RData <- for further visualizations with Plots.Rmd
   - In `FINALOUTPUT`/`PROJECT`/genome/spladder/Script_output:
     - .txt files with common genes for three groups and all events,
     - .csv with GO terms detected for each group,